Profit Impact of Market Strategy: Criticisms and Limitations

-Market definition and survivor bias: Tellis and Golder (1996) claim that PIMS defines markets too narrowly, arguing respondents can describe their markets narrowly to give the appearance of high market share.
+Market definition and survivor bias: Tellis and Golder (1996) argue that respondents can describe their markets narrowly to give the appearance of high market share.
 They believe this self-reporting bias makes conclusions suspect.
 They also highlighted concerns that no defunct companies were included at the time of their writing, leading to "survivor bias".
+PIMS practitioners counter that, aside from the act of inflating market share figures being counter-productive for participants to receive useful insights and thus not popular, PIMS consultants have continuously been involved in the data gathering process, ensuring data quality and veracity.